marcusgia2505/classEx_doc/docs/Elements.rst

 	If you activate this, offers are made to all other subjects who can accept them.
 This feature is still in a beta version.
 So test it with care.

 max # contracts
-	Maximum number of (accepted) contracts limits how many contracts can be made by a subject.
+	The maximum number of (accepted) contracts limits how many contracts can be made by a subject.

 currency/min price/max price/decimal place
 	Currency of the prices and minimum, maximum and decimal places can be specified here.

 maximum quantity
-	Maximum quantity a subject is allowed to possess.
+	The maximum quantity a subject is allowed to possess.
 Limits how many items can be bought.

 products
 	You can specify a name (or a small image) and the initial amount of the good (e.g. the seller has 1 unit, the buyer 0 units).